DAGWorks-Inc/hamilton/README.md

 Congratulations - you just created your Hamilton dataflow that created a dataframe!

-# Discord Community
+# Slack Community
-We have a small but active community on [discord](https://discord.gg/wCqxqBqn73).
+We have a small but active community on [slack](https://join.slack.com/t/hamilton-opensource/shared_invite/zt-1bjs72asx-wcUTgH7q7QX1igiQ5bbdcg).
 Come join us!

 # License
 Hamilton is released under the [BSD 3-Clause Clear License](LICENSE).
 If you need to get in touch about something,